Zendro-dev/zendro-env/README.md

 Some options will short-circuit the `default` command steps, running only the parts that are relevant to the specified option(s).

-Some options are complementary and will run in the appropriate order.
+Options that are complementary will run in the appropriate order.
 When two options are not compatible, the command-line interface will exit and print the conflict.

 #### Examples